gelldur/EventBus/README.md

 make && make install
 ```

 Now in `Release/install` library is placed.

-# Performance
+# Performance (could be outdated)
 I have prepared some performance results.
 You can read about them [here](performance/README.md)
 Small example:

 ```